-This little town is surround on three sides from the snow-covered peaks of the Tierra del Fuego.
-Most dramatic of all of the mountains is the dramatic ruggedness of Monte Olivia.
-On the other side is the Beagle Channel, named after the ship Charles Darwin used for his expedition to the Galapagos Islands.
-Before the Panama Canal was built, it was one of only two protected passages connecting the Atlantic and Pacific Oceans (the other was the Straits of Magellan that passes Punta Arenas).
-Before those were explored and charted, the only other way around was to go below Cape Horn and brave the notoriously wild conditions of Drake Passage and the Great Southern Ocean.
+This little town is surrounded on three sides from the snow-covered peaks of the Punta Arenas).
+Before those were explored and charted, the only other way around was to go below Cape Horn and brave the notoriously wild conditions of the Drake Passage and the Great Southern Ocean.

 Ushuaia is about as far south as you can go without getting on a boat or plane.
 And that’s precisely what brings most people to the town these days.
 Years ago, it was known for its prison and its naval base.
 The naval base is still there—although it’s not huge—but the prison has long since been converted into a museum.

 Now the town’s main industry is tourism.
 While the region definitely has charms of its own, and it serves as a jumping-off point for hiking in the Tierra del Fuego and even offers skiing resorts nearby, Ushuaia is best known as a gateway to Antarctica.
 Many of the ships that head down to the Antarctic Peninsula during the southern summer depart from the docks right next to the center of town.